QBDI/QBDI/docs/source/tutorial_BBVMEvent.rst

 Basic block coverage
 --------------------

-To perform a code coverage, ``BASIC_BLOCK_NEW`` can be used to detect the new basic block JITed by QBDI.
+To perform code coverage, ``BASIC_BLOCK_NEW`` can be used to detect the new basic block JITed by QBDI.
-Some precautions should be taken:

-- If a vm is reused to different coverage, the cache must be clear between each run to have independent coverage.
-  However, if you reused the vm to perform incremental coverage, we can keep the cache between runs.
+However, it wouldn't work in the following cases:

-- The coverage only covers the instrumented range.
+- If the code jumps outside of the instrumented range.
-- This method supposes that the execution of the basic block won't trigger an interruption (exception, signal, ...).
+- If the code triggers an interruption (exception, signal, ...)
-- Code has no overlapping instructions or other forms of obfuscation.
+- If the code uses overlapping instructions or other forms of obfuscation.

+Moreover, if a VM is reused from an execution to another, cache will be kept and so coverage would be incremental.
+Clear the cache between every run to have independent coverage results

-For more precise coverage, ``BASIC_BLOCK_ENTRY`` or ``BASIC_BLOCK_EXIT`` can be used instead of ``BASIC_BLOCK_NEW``, but the callback may be called more than once for each basic block.
+For more precise coverage, a user may register ``BASIC_BLOCK_ENTRY`` or ``BASIC_BLOCK_EXIT`` events and handle deduplication themselves.

 C coverage